 COOPERATORS, sharing what they have learned with their communities.

-Since 1994, 737 Coverts Cooperators (representing 622 properties) have attended Wisconsin’s 29 workshops.
-Cooperators own or are responsible for managing 525,009 acres (including 165,000 acres of industrial forest, 60,000 acres owned by the U.S. Army, and 80,000 acres owned by Board of Commissioners of Public Lands) in Wisconsin (and the Midwest).
-The Coverts Cooperators from the first 28 workshops have reached out to more than 14,000 other landowners in the state accounting for an additional estimated 530,000 acres in Wisconsin.
-The total land base impacted through 24 years of the program is estimated to be over 1 million acres.
+Since 1994, 822 Coverts Cooperators (representing 689 properties) have attended Wisconsin’s 32 workshops.
+Cooperators own or are responsible for managing 244,330 acres in Wisconsin (and the Midwest).
+Coverts Cooperators have reached out to more than 17,000 other landowners accounting for an additional estimated 697,000 acres in Wisconsin and beyond.
+The total land base impacted through 28 years of the program is estimated to be over 1 million acres.

 Cooperators Agree to…